-While writing a resume, there is a common problem that bothers us all, whether you are a seasoned employee who has several years of experience in the workplace, or a fresher who just came out of college with no work experience.
+When writing a resume, there are two common issues that bother us all.
+Whether you’re a seasoned employee with years of work experience or a fresher who just graduated with no work experience.
+They are:

-A professional resume should be able to serve its ultimate purpose of landing the interview.
-In short, after reviewing your resume, the hiring manager should at least be able to learn the 3 following information:
+A professional resume should be able to serve its ultimate purpose, which is to help you land interviews.
+After reviewing your resume, recruiters and hiring managers should at least be able to learn the three following information:

-Here’re some tips to refer to while writing a resume title:
+Here’re some tips for you to refer to while writing a resume headline/title:

-If you still have no idea how to write a professional resume title, here’re 2 easy formulas for you:
+If you still have no idea how to write a professional resume title, here are 2 easy formulas for you:

 📍 [An adjective describing your personal trait] + [Job title] + with + [Experience]